dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - Bump [Location_Domain to version 1.0.3](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/location#v103)
 - Bump [DCSA_Domain to version 1.0.3](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa#v103)

-- `portCallServiceTypeCode` is no longer a mandatory field in `OperationsEvents`
+- `portCallServiceTypeCode` is no longer a mandatory field in `OperationsEvent`
 - `publisher` and `publisherRole` are now mandatory fields in `OperationsEvent`
 - updated `portCallServiceTypeCode` with the following values:
   - FAST (AT All Fast)